shhhkun/TrashPando/README.md

 ---

 ## Known Issues
-- Path separator fetching is a bit unoptimized, check/look into preload.js loading properly as to use electronAPI calls rather than state & useEffect
+- [ ] Path separator fetching is a bit unoptimized, check/look into preload.js loading properly as to use electronAPI calls rather than state & useEffect
-- Common folders scan is somewhat restricted/limited by how its defined in main.js, possibly allow user to add their own preference of common folders
+- [ ] Common folders scan is somewhat restricted/limited by how its defined in main.js, possibly allow user to add their own preference of common folders
-- File selecting whilst scrolling
+- [ ] File selecting whilst scrolling
     - Not using React Selecto anymore
     - Using component for selecting logic to more easily implement and debug autoscroll, 'ctrl +', and selection persistence
+    - Selection is more dynamic, recomputing each frame
+    - Will reimplement autoscroll handling later
-- Inconsistent file selecting and odd file selection persistence
+- [x] Inconsistent file selecting and odd file selection persistence
-    - Likely related to onMouseDown handlers, will need a workaround to ensure truths don't overlap or cause improper falses
+    - Was due to autoScroll handler (currently commented out to be reimplmented later)
-    - Implemented a global onMouseDown handler, but need to adjust it to not prevent buttons
+    - Implemented a global onMouseDown handler, to handle out of div selects

 ---